imemilyhuang/imemilyhuang/README.md

 📚 Business and Computer Science at WashU

-👩‍💻 Current SWE Intern at [Gusto](https://gusto.com/product/payroll), contributing to the Payroll Platform team
+👩‍💻 Prev SWE Intern at [Gusto](https://gusto.com/product/payroll) on the Payroll Platform team

 💌 Reach me at emilyhuang@wustl.edu